"An Immigrant's Story" by Wanjiru Kamuyu

 Description

-Wanjiru Kamuyu brings to life emotional stories of immigration through blending different dance styles with painful memories.
+Wanjiru Kamuyu brings to life emotional stories of immigration, blending different dance styles with visceral memories.

 About the Artist